Sign up today to receive all the latest offers, news and special event information.

 The Jefferson Hotel is often cited as one of the finest examples of Beaux Arts architecture still in existence today.

 Our deluxe rooms are the largest of our room types and are available with one king bed and include a sitting area.
-These accommodations are recommended for those who may be traveling with a family or just require a little extra space.
+These accommodations are recommended for those requiring a little extra space.

 These comfortable rooms are available with one king or two double beds and are a favorite of our corporate travelers and those enjoying a romantic getaway.

-The master bedroom of the suite features a four-poster king sized bed, writing desk and a third fireplace.
+The master bedroom of the suite features a king sized bed, writing desk and a third fireplace.
 (Please note that none of our fireplaces are operational.)
 The adjoining marbled bath offers an oversized jacuzzi tub, separate shower and dual sinks.

 This suite may be combined with a connecting room with two double beds to form a two-bedroom suite.

-Each with a distinctive style, our four lovely Governor's Suites offer approximately 800 square feet of living space.
+Each with a distinctive style, our lovely Governor's Suites offer approximately 800 square feet of living space.
 Each features a large parlor area with dining room table for six.
 The master bedrooms feature king size bedding and the adjoining master bath is oversized.

-These newly renovated suites have been created for your ultimate comfort.
+These suites provide the ultimate comfort.
 Each has a spacious parlor area with a flat screen television and comfortable seating.
 The bedroom features king size bedding and the adjoining master bath features a jetted tub, separate shower and marble vanity.

 LIVING ROOM SUITE:

-These gracious rooms are both comfortable and functional, each with a parlor area with dining table for two and a king or queen bedded sleeping room and marbled bath.
-The bedroom may be closed off from the living room for added privacy.
+These gracious two room suites are both comfortable and functional, each with a parlor area, a king bedded sleeping room and a large walk-in closet.

-These oversized rooms are available with one king or two double beds and include a sofa bed.
-These suites also offer a full seating area within the room and a jetted tub in the marbled bath.
+These oversized rooms are available with one king bed and include a sofa bed in the full seating area.
+The bath includes a jetted tub and walk-in shower.